scniro/ng-accordion/README.md

 bower install ng-accordion
 ```

-* Include the `ngaccordion` module as a dependency in your AngularJS application
+* Include the `ngAccordion` module as a dependency in your AngularJS application

 ```javascript
 angular.module('app', ['ngaccordion'])